arve0/metalsmith-changed/README.md

 ## metalsmith-changed-ctimes.json
-`metalsmith-changed-ctimes.json` is written to your `src` folder upon every build. `metalsmith-changed` takes ctimes from `files[n].stats.ctime`, so if a plugin creates files with `.stats.ctime`, `metalsmith-changed` can be used with it.
+`metalsmith-changed-ctimes.json` is written to your `build` folder upon every build. `metalsmith-changed` takes ctimes from `files[n].stats.ctime`, so if a plugin creates files with `.stats.ctime`, `metalsmith-changed` can be used with it.

 Files without `stats.ctime` are always built.